yeungon/In-JavaScript-we-trust/README.md

 We have here 333 and 345 because first we simply call the function a.
 It works like a normal function and we do not see something `stateful` here.
 In later case, we declare a variable `x` and it stores the value of function `a(1)`, that is why we get 3.
 4. 5 rather than 3, 3, 3.

-This kind of gottcha gives me the feeling of `static` variable in PHP world.
+This kind of gotcha gives me the feeling of `static` variable in PHP world.
 </p>
 </details>